hoangduytranuk/blender_manual/blender_docs/manual/glossary/index.rst

    OpenGL
-      The graphics system used by Blender (and many other graphics applications) for drawing 3D graphics, often taking advantage of hardware acceleration.
+      The graphics system used by Blender (and many other graphics applications) for rendering 3D graphics, often taking advantage of hardware acceleration.

       See also `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`__ on Wikipedia.

-   Oversampling
-      Is the technique of minimizing :term:`aliasing`
-      when representing a high resolution signal at a lower resolution.

-      Also called Anti-Aliasing.

    Overscan
       The term used to describe the situation.